gatlinnewhouse/reedquest/content/posts/2012-09-14-after-absence-student-handbook-makes-online-debut.md

 ---
 title: After Absence, Student Handbook Makes Online Debut
 authors:
-  - "Jordan Yu"
+- Jordan Yu
 type: post
-date: 2012-09-14T17:00:50+00:00
+date: 2012-09-14 17:00:50 +0000
 excerpt: 'At a school as overwhelming as Reed, many wish there was a guide for it.
   Such students need despair no longer: After a yearlong hiatus, Reed’s missing Student Body Handbook is back.'
-url: /2012/09/14/after-absence-student-handbook-makes-online-debut/
+url: "/2012/09/14/after-absence-student-handbook-makes-online-debut/"
 categories:
 - Front Page
 - News

 ---
 At a school as overwhelming as Reed, many wish there was a guide for it.
 Such students need despair no longer: After a yearlong hiatus, Reed’s missing Student Body Handbook is back.